branylagaffe/Springer-downloader/README.md

 ```

 Your new ebooks will be downloaded in a handfull of minutes (~15mn, 4.6 GB),
-in a directory named *Bookstore* right next to the script location
+in a directory named **Bookstore** right next to the script location.